lightoze/puppet-bacula/README.md

 * Bacula storage daemon (in `bacula-sd.conf.d`):
     * Device

+Unlike Bacula itself, classes and resources like `bacula::fullbackup`, `bacula::fileset` or `bacula::job` should be defined not for director node, but on the node you are going to backup.
+They are automatically node-scoped (so that you can have `bacula::fileset` with the same name on different nodes) and exported to the director.

 TLS encryption is enabled by default and uses puppet certificates for encryption and authentication.
 You can disable/customize it with `bacula::tls` class.

 ## Classes